IBM/SalesEnablement-test-repo/docs/VMWaaS/Managing/ManagingIntro.md

 There are several aspects of managing a VMware as a Service instance running on IBM Cloud.
-At a very high level, there are the management of the "on IBM Cloud" aspects of a VMaaS instance and managing the a virtual data center (VDC) using VMware vCloud Director (vCloud Director).
+At a very high level, there are the management of the "on IBM Cloud" aspects of a VMwaaS instance and managing the a virtual data center (VDC) using VMware vCloud Director (vCloud Director).

 Using the IBM Cloud portal to manage aspects of the **site** and **VDC** is straight forward and includes tasks like: